-The founders called upon full-time people to join their rank.
+The founders called upon full-time apostles to join their rank.
 Gérard Mercier was again the first one to answer the call.
-He joined both founders for good in June of 1941.
+He joined the two founders permanently in June of 1941.
 He married Gilberte Côté on February 14, 1946.

 Afterwards, several other full-time apostles joined the Movement, some for a few years, some for several years, and others for life.
 They are all volunteers.
-They go into regions to hold meetings, to do the door-to-door themselves every day while begging for their meals and night's lodgings, and they organize the local apostles in teams for the door-to-door Crusade.
+They travel to the different regions to hold meetings, to do the door-to-door crusade asking for their meals and for a place to sleep.
+They also organize the local apostles into teams for the door-to-door Crusade.

-An outstanding propagandist is the white, red, and golden flag which flutters in the wind on the cars and the homes of the Social Crediters.
-The idea for the beautiful flag was conceived by Louis Even in 1941.
-And it is in Christ the King Roman Catholic Church of Sherbrooke, Que., that this flag was blessed with the warm approval of the Most Rev. Philippe Desranleau, who was the Bishop of the Diocese of Sherbrooke at the time.
-In relating the event, Louis Even wrote in the September 15, 1941 issue of Vers Demain: “We shall keep our white flag stainless.”
-(The three colors of the flag are meaningful: white means the purity of intention of the apostles; the red flame, the fire of the apostolate; the golden book shows that it is a work of education.)
+Outstanding propaganda is offered by the white, red, and golden flag which flutters in the wind on the cars and the homes of Social Crediters.
+The flag was conceived by Louis Even in 1941.
+And it was blessed in Christ the King Church in Sherbrooke, with the warm approval of the Most Rev. Philippe Desranleau, then Bishop of the Sherbrooke Diocese.
+In relating the event, Louis Even wrote in the September 15, 1941 issue of Vers Demain: “We shall keep our white flag free of all blemish.”

-At the 1949 Congress held in Asbestos, Que., Pierre Bouchard, a zealous Social Crediter from Arvida, Que., arrived with some white berets bearing the symbol of the flag.
-The beret was unanimously adopted by all the Directors and all the Social Crediters present.
+At the 1949 Congress held in Asbestos, Pierre Bouchard, a fervent Social Crediter from Arvida, arrived with white berets bearing the symbol of the flag.
+The beret was unanimously adopted by all the Directors and all the Social Crediters in attendance.
 It became the uniform of the Michael and Vers Demain apostles.

-In 1946, Mr. Even published his marvellous book Sous le Signe de l'Abondance (In This Age of Plenty).
-The implementation of the principles expressed in this book would give peace and justice to the world, as wanted by God.
-With the fourth (revised) edition published in 1988, a total of 24,000 copies were published in French.
-The clear and simple explanations given make it easy for anyone to grasp Social Credit, even for people who have no knowledge of economics.
-And Major Douglas, the genius who invented Social Credit, asserted that Louis Even was the one who understood and expressed his thoughts the best.
+In 1946, Mr Even published his outstanding book Sous le Signe de l'Abondance (In This Age of Plenty).
+The implementation of the principles expressed in this book would bring peace and justice to the world, in accordace to God's Will.
+The sixth revised French edition (2015) is now in print.
+The clear and simple explanations given make it easy for anyone to grasp Social Credit, even for people who have no prior knowledge of economics.
+And Major Douglas, the genius who invented Social Credit, asserted that Louis Even was the one who best understood and best conveyed his thoughts.

-Fifty years later, in 1996, Louis Even's book was finally translated into English, under the title, In This Age of Plenty.
+Fifty years later, in 1996, Louis Even's book was translated into English under the title In This Age of Plenty.
 In 1993, a translation into Polish was published by the Most Rev. Zbigniew Kraszewski, auxiliary Bishop of Warsaw, Poland.
 Bishop Kraszewski received from Pope John Paul II a blessing for Louis Even's book.

-In 1953, to reach the English-speaking world, Louis Even founded a journal in English, which was first called Social Credit, and then, The Union of Electors.
-From 1968 to 1973, it was also called Vers Demain, like its French counterpart.
-Finally, in 1974, its title was changed for Michael, and it is still published under this title in 1996, every two months.
-Since September, 1999, there is also a journal in Polish, printed in Rougemont, that is also called Michael; an edition in Spanish, called San Miguel, exists since April, 2003.
+In 1953, to reach the English-speaking world, Louis Even founded a journal that was first called Social Credit, and later, The Union of Electors.
+From 1968 to 1973, it was called Vers Demain like its French counterpart.
+Its title was changed to Michael in 1974.

-While carrying out their intense apostolate work, through meetings, the door-to-door, and the publishing of two journals in French and in English, Louis Even or Gilberte Côté-Mercier gave conferences, every week, for half an hour, on 33 radio stations and 11 television stations across Canada — from 1958 to 1964 for television, and until 1969 for the radio.
+While they carried out this intense apostolate of holding meetings, of visiting families door-to-door and of publishing two journals in French and in English, Louis Even and Gilberte Côté-Mercier took turns at giving 30 minute weekly conferences which were aired on 33 radio stations and 11 television stations across Canada, from 1958 to 1964 on television and until 1969 on the radio.
 These broadcasts were paid for by benefactors.
-But as immorality became rampant through the media, our Directors stopped the conferences, to concentrate their efforts instead on the leaflet distribution.
+But as immorality became rampant throughout the media, our Directors decided to put an end to these conferences and to dedicate their efforts instead to the distribution of leaflets.

 The Pilgrims of Saint Michael